yoshidayasutaka/mcp/src/cost-analysis-mcp-server/README.md

 ## Features

-- **Analyze and visualize AWS costs** - Get detailed breakdown of your AWS costs by service, region and tier
+### Analyze and visualize AWS costs

+- Get detailed breakdown of your AWS costs by service, region and tier
 - Understand how costs are distributed across various services

-- **Query cost data with natural language** - Ask questions about your AWS costs in plain English, no complex query languages required
+### Query cost data with natural language

+- Ask questions about your AWS costs in plain English, no complex query languages required
 - Get instant answers fetched from pricing webpage and AWS Pricing API, for questions related to AWS services

-- **Generate cost reports and insights** - Generate comprehensive cost reports based on your IaC implementation
+### Generate cost reports and insights

+- Generate comprehensive cost reports based on your IaC implementation
 - Get cost optimization recommendations

 ## Prerequisites